To understand how cloud computing works, before that let’s go to know some facts and figures about cloud computing.

 4. Vendor Lock-in

 Currently, some of the major vendors in public Cloud hosting are Amazon Web Services, Microsoft Azure, Google Cloud, and IBM cloud.
-This creates a specter of vendor lock-in.
+This creates a spectre of vendor lock-in.

 After weighing the pros and cons, if you have decided to migrate to the cloud, you need to choose a reliable cloud service provider.

-You will need to choose cloud storage that fulfills your needs.
+You will need to choose cloud storage that fulfils your needs.
 Cloud storage is provided free or at a monthly fee.